changli3/ml-mxnet/README.md

 With all these in mind, I want to start a series of labs.
 I will mainly look into two frameworks: MxNet and TensorFlow.
 This one is to understand how to serve once a model is built and trained.
 After this lab, I would say that it appears to me quite easy to scale the model serving.

 ## Simple MxNet Server Lab
 ### Step 1.
-Lauch AWS VM with template file [cf.json](./cf.json)
+Lauch AWS VM
-You can use the AWS console, or use AWS CLI like below (remember to download the tempalte file to your computer and change parameters to proper values) -
+I have an AWS CF template file [cf.json](./cf.json) here.
+You can launch it in the AWS console, or use AWS CLI like below.
+Remember to download the tempalte file to your computer and change parameters to proper values -
 ```
 aws cloudformation deploy --template-file cf.json --stack-name test-ml --parameter-overrides InstanceSubnet=subnet-2b976000 InstanceSecurityGroup=sg-58e1fc3d KeyPairName=TreaEBSLab
 ```